 So first and foremost, you need to see if you’re even eligible to form a PLLC in your state.
 This information should be readily available on your secretary of state’s website.
 If you’re having trouble finding it, a quick Google search like “can you form a PLLC in [your state]” should give you a quick answer.

-This is another reason why working with an entity formation service like MyCorporation is worth it.
+This is another reason why working with a good LLC service is worth it.
 They’ll help you determine whether or not the structure you want to form will go through in your state.

 Assuming a PLLC is available in your state, there are still some unique state-specific rules that could apply to your eligibility.
 Examples of professions eligible for PLLCs commonly include: